ioccc-src/winner/2018/mills/README.md

 encodings.
 If you wanted to do a 11-bit multiply instead of an 18-bit one, it will probably work.

-The simulation starts by loading a boot program off of the virtualized paper tape, which is in a modified version of the RIM boot loader format.
+The emulation starts by loading a boot program off of the virtualized paper tape, which is in a modified version of the RIM boot loader format.
 The RIM format encodes each 18-bit word as three six-bit characters, using one bit to denote the final word (which is executed directly and is usually a `JMP` or